bwelman/softwijs-en/content/articles/website-building-1.md

 R, RStudio and Git were already installed.
 A GitHub and Google Analytics account was already there.
 In general, the method was

 1. Installing package Blogdown through RStudio.
-2. Creating a new RStudio project for this website, based on Hugo theme docdock.
+2. Creating a new RStudio project for this website, based on Hugo theme Learn.
 3. Changed the project folder in a Git repository.
 4. Made various adjustments for structure and layout.
 5. New content created.